RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 Create the _Subreddit Article Loader_ Lambda
 --------------------------------------------

-The article loader is throttled to 1 request every 2 secs It only loads up to first 100 items, and makes only 1 call to reddit api.
+The article loader is throttled to 1 request every 2 seconds.
+It only loads up to first 100 items, and makes only 1 call to reddit api.
 Implementation could be changed to load more, but to avoid exceeding the rate each message in sqs should represent 1 reddit request.

 http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html to install PRAW ?
 available modules: https://gist.github.com/gene1wood/4a052f39490fae00e0c3

 1. create SNS topic
 2. create policy to read from and delete from sqs and write to sns, and create a lambda role